SammyGIS/Mappa-Creating-a-Master-Property-List-for-London/ReadMe.md

 Our mission is to hand back knowledge and control to the house hunter using the power of data and technology.

-Our goal with this project is create is to create a master list of listed properties starting with London.
+Our goal with this project is to create a master list of listed properties starting with London.
 Your task is the extract and blend property datasets across the Greater London area (United Kingdom) in one dataset.

 ## Key Deliverables:
 Code base